MarchellaAngelina/MarchellaAngelina/README.md

 - 👋 Hi, I’m Marchella Angelina
-- 👀 I’m interested in (almost) everything!
+- 👀 I’m interested in Data, Computer, and Fintech!
-- 🌱 I’m currently learning ML
+- 🌱 I’m currently learning C++
 - 📫 How to reach me: my personal email or linkedin

 <!---